math2001/FileManager/README.md

     1. Create from here: open a new input panel to create from were you were in the quick panel
     2. Go up (`..`)
 - Logs in the status bar where it's creating the file
+- It uses templates!
+You can create a template for each different extension.
+In the folder `${packages}/User/.FileManager`, create a file `template.<ext>`, and now, every file that you will create using File Manager with the extension `<ext>` will have as a default content the file you've just created's content.

 ## Installation